Brazen blessing vibes booming around big time this week as I look forward to seeing my Sue’s View level up to the perfect platform.

-And a bit like the ‘blending learning’ soundbite currently being bandied around, I’m mixing up the old and the new with a quarterly printed column, and a monthly digital delight too.
+And a bit like the ‘blending learning’ soundbite currently being bandied around, I’m mixing up the old and the new with an initial printed column, and a monthly digital delight too.
 Get me.

 So, as I always say…Welcome to my world, a beautiful place where life is always adventurous, sometimes surreal, occasionally unconventional but never ever (ever!) boring.

 I have the pictures…and the scars, to prove it.

 Slight tongue in cheek , I know but ever grateful for the rich life experience, past and present, bitter and sweet, that’s given me plenty of content to put onto the page.

 Writing as Mrs SVJ, a top-trained journo, and well-travelled woman, I blog about all things Barry, and the wider world, through the eyes of a, quirky and queer, local girl done good.

 Sue’s View, is my regular reflection of a life lived large as an award-winning activist, dedicated arts lover, and voracious community supporter – often being a very visible voice for my home town when it struggles to find its own.

 I can’t help but love my rough, tough, edgy, kind, sweet, generous, Gavin and Stacey synonymous birthplace with a passion.
 And I would never lay my (probably leopard print) hat anywhere else.